UWCS/rs118/src/raytracer.md

 `Material::scatter` takes the incident ray and the `Hit` struct, and uses them to determine if there is a reflected ray.
 The `Reflection` struct contains the reflected ray, and also a vector to describe how the colour of the reflected ray is attenuated (because different materials will change the colour of reflected rays differently).
 Create a new file `material.rs`, and add `Material` and `Reflection` there.

-We'll add an implementation of `Material` to describe lambertian reflectance.
+We'll add an implementation of `Material` to describe Lambertian reflectance.
 The `Lambertian` struct needs a single field to describe how the colour of reflected rays is attenuated.

 The `Material` impl for `Lambertian` should contain the logic that's currently in `ray::colour`.
 Calculate the scatter direction, create the reflected ray, and return it inside a `Reflection` struct.
 The amount the reflected ray is attenuated by is the colour of the material.